 Please register again, the web site should now offer you the spare blood option.
 Alternatively you can email the SHARE team at email@example.com or call us at 01382 383230.

-We will use blood from samples you may give in the future for testing, when you visit your doctor or hospital.
-You are simply giving us permission to use any of the left over blood after testing is complete.
-No more blood will be taken than is usual for standard clinical tests.
-You will not have to give an extra sample.
+.It is only blood left-over from samples you may give in the future for testing when you visit your doctor or hospital that will be used.
+You are simply giving permission for researchers to use any of the left-over blood following routine clinical testing.
+No more blood will be taken than is usual for standard medical tests.
+You will not have to give extra samples.

 The key to success in research is to be able to study as many people as possible, and therefore we are asking everyone in Scotland over 11 to take part.
 This is regardless of current disease diagnoses or drugs prescribed.